Pato O'Ward blasts IndyCar leadership for not landing race in Mexico ahead of NASCAR | TSN

 Penske Entertainment CEO Mark Miles said IndyCar has annual discussions about returning to Mexico, but before Roger Penske bought the series in 2020, IndyCar was offered only a deal to lease the track in Mexico City because the promoters of the Autodromo Hermanos Rodriguez road course did not believe the series was a big enough attraction.

-But, he said, "Mexico remains a market of heavy interest, and we believe there will be an amazing IndyCar race weekend there sooner rather than later.
-Pato is a superstar, and his popularity and talent will be critical to making this happen.
+But, Miles said, “Mexico remains a market of heavy interest, and we believe there will be an amazing IndyCar race weekend there sooner rather than later.”

+Later Saturday, The Associated Press reviewed a letter written by Miles in July to the operators of the Autodromo Hermanos Rodriguez that authorized two proxies to negotiate in Mexico on behalf of IndyCar.
+The letter stressed that IndyCar wants to be in the country and suggested the race dates of April 12, 2026; April 4, 2027; and April 2, 2028.

+Miles was clear Saturday that O'Ward is a key piece of the puzzle.

 O’Ward steadily has grown his following, which exploded after his second-place finish in the Indianapolis 500 in May.
 Had he not lost to Josef Newgarden on the final lap, O’Ward would have been the first Mexican to win “The Greatest Spectacle in Racing” and an instant legend in his country.